ThunderFly-aerospace/TFRPM01/sw/README.md

 ## Build

-Set Bus and Address in source code.
+Set the Bus and Address in the source code.

     gcc rtc_1.c i2c_functions.c